antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 Each input and output is described by an object with one attribute:

 * `id` - unique value assigned to the property.
-  It is used to desrcribe connections in the dataflow
+  It is used to describe connections in the dataflow

 #### Connection